UCDClassNitta/riscv-console/README.md

 ```
 ./rvconsole.sh
 ```
-The script will build the base RISC-V Docker image riscv_base that has the RISC-V build tool chain.
-This will take an exceptional amount of time, potentially on the order of hours.
-This build should only have to be done once.
-Once the base image is built the RISC-V development environment Docker image `riscv_console_dev`.
-The second image the builds upon the base should build quickly.
+The script will pull the base RISC-V Docker image `cjnitta/riscv_base` that has the RISC-V build tool chain.
+This will take some time as the image is several GB in size.
+This should only have to be done once.
+Once the base image has been pulled the RISC-V development environment Docker image `riscv_console_dev` will be built.
+The second image builds upon the base and should build quickly.
 Once the image is built the script will launch a container name `riscv_console_run`.
 This will mount the current riscv-console directory into the `/code` directory of the container allowing for source files to be edited on the host machine as well as within the container.
 Once the container is launched you should see a prompt like:
 ```
 root@fedcba9876543210:/code#
 ```